 Where can I find hangers?

 First try your local dry cleaners and ask for “recycled” hangers (the ones that people return to them).
 Many times they will give them to you for free.
+Also check with Faith in Action’s New Life Thrift Shop (276 West Main Street, Abingdon, VA).
 Ask friends and family to give you empty hangers from their closets.
 Finally, try Walmart, if you have to purchase them.
 We will take plastic tubular hangers, but try not to use the really, flimsy, plastic ones that can break easily.

 How do I tag multiple piece outfits?

 Make sure all clothing articles are secure on the hanger : use safety pins to hang pants at the top of hanger; put the shirt over the hanger with pants underneath (or hang pants on the back of the hanger, facing out); pin socks to the top of hanger, etc. If there is a headband or other accessories, they could be put in a baggie SEALED with tape, and attached to the hanger with a zip-tie.
 Just make sure ALL items are SECURED with masking tape, safety pins or zip-ties so there is no chance of them coming loose.